Audit Committee – Terms of Reference

 1. Membership and attendance

 - The Committee shall be appointed by the Board, on the recommendation of the Nominations Committee in consultation with the Chairman of the Audit Committee, and shall comprise a chairman and at least two other members.

 - All members of the Committee shall be independent Non-Executive Directors, with at least one member having recent, relevant financial experience ideally with a professional qualification from one of the professional accounting bodies.
 The Chairman of the Board shall not be a member of the Committee.

 - Care should be taken to minimise the risk of any conflict of interest that might be seen to give rise to an unacceptable influence.

 - The Board, on the recommendation of the Nominations Committee, shall appoint the Committee's chairman.
 In the absence of the Committee's chairman and/or an appointed deputy, the remaining members present shall elect one of their number present to chair the meeting.

-- The Finance Director, Director of Corporate Assurance and the Appointed Auditor from the Company's external auditors shall be invited and will normally attend meetings.
-Other directors, senior financial managers and members of the Company's external auditors may also be requested to attend as judged appropriate by the chairman of the Committee.
+- The Chief Financial Officer, Director of Group Internal Audit and the Appointed Auditor from the Company's external auditors shall be invited and will normally attend meetings.
+Other directors, senior financial and governance managers and members of the Company's external auditors may also be requested to attend as judged appropriate by the chairman of the Committee.
 However, only members of the Committee have the right to attend.

 - The Committee shall meet the Company's external auditors without any executive management or directors being present, at least once a year and may also call for meetings with the external auditors, without the presence of any executive director at such other times as they think necessary.
-The Committee should also, at least once a year, meet the Director of Corporate Assurance without any executive management or director being present.
+The Committee should also, at least once a year, meet the Director of Group Internal Audit without any executive management or director being present.

 - The Company Secretary or his/her nominee shall act as the Secretary of the Committee and will ensure that the Committee receives information and papers in a timely manner to enable full and proper consideration to be given to issues.